w3c-lbd-cg/product/README.md

 ## Adding content to PRODUCT
 1. Fork this repository.
-2. Add contribution to bot or separate alignment file.
+2. Add contribution to product or separate alignment file.
 3. Commit your changes and submit a [pull request](https://github.com/perma-id/w3id.org/pulls).
 4. w3c-lbd administrators will review your pull request and merge it if everything looks correct.
 Once the pull request is merged, the changes go live immediately.

 ## Example of using PRODUCT

-Example of using BOT in [Turtle syntax](https://www.w3.org/TeamSubmission/turtle/).
+Example of using PRODUCT in [Turtle syntax](https://www.w3.org/TeamSubmission/turtle/).
 ```turtle
 @prefix bot:  <https://w3id.org/bot#> .
 @prefix product:  <https://w3id.org/product#> .